 #3) ignorance was bliss.
 Knowing the truth meant that my life would have to change.
 It meant that I would have to admit many things I took pleasure in were wrong…and I was a horrible sinner.

 #4) I could not humble myself enough to forsake my own “wisdom” at that time.
 But when I swallowed my pride and started asking, God began revealing…and my former “wisdom” became folly.
 Nowadays, among other things, I live to help others better understand the Bible.

 Unfortunately, it would take an entire book to answer even a tenth of the common questions skeptics might have.
 If the LORD gives me the wisdom to do this, it may become one of my next projects.
-For now, however, a blog will suffice.
-This one, however, will not be the one.
-It just so happens to be the introduction for my next blog which will be called “Answers for Skeptics”.
-In it, I endeavor to demonstrate the absence of contradictions by explaining twenty misconceptions following the order of their presention in the Skeptics Annotated Bible.
+For now, however, blogs will suffice.
+This one, just so happens to be the introduction for my next series of blogs which will be called “Answers for Skeptics”.
+In them, I endeavor to demonstrate the absence of contradictions by explaining twenty misconceptions following the order of their presentation in the Skeptics Annotated Bible.